ExtrieveTechnologies/.github/profile/README.md

 <img class="img-fluid" src="https://github.com/ExtrieveTechnologies/.github/blob/main/Extrieve.png?raw=true" width="30%" alt="img-verification" align="center" >
 </p>

-Technology to create, process and manage documents
+Enterprise DMS, Workflow, OCR, PDF solutions & SDKs with AI

 > We are open to collaboration, and adaptive

-At Extrieve, we enable businesses to achieve operational excellence with our world-class document workflow, automation and management solutions.
-Our products can be easily integrated with existing solutions, which helps in accelerating business processes, reduces operational costs, and drives productivity and business growth.
+By providing businesses with top-notch document management and workflow solutions, we at Extrieve help them achieve operational excellence.
+Our products are simple to integrate with current systems, which speeds up business operations, lowers operating expenses, and promotes productivity and business expansion.

-If you are looking for a proven and innovative document capture, processing and management solutions, explore Extrieve.
+Explore Extrieve if you're seeking for tried-and-true and cutting-edge document management, workflow, data extraction, or PDF solutions and SDKs.